Irresistible (Jessica Simpson album): Artwork, title and release

 The album artwork for Irresistible was shot by Alberto Tolot in April 2001.
-The front sleeve cover shows Simpson, wearing heavy makeup and with blond hair, dressed in a semi-transparent shirt, raising it a bit to expose her navel.
+The front sleeve cover shows Simpson, wearing heavy makeup and with blonde hair, dressed in a semi-transparent shirt, raising it a bit to expose her navel.
 Simpson said "God gave me my body, you know.
 I'm just doing what I can to make it look good."
 Later in an interview with the Orlando Sentinel, she said that the album art was "a sign of confidence".
 However, the cover received negative attention from many critics, including the conservative Christian publication Plugged In, which was a strong supporter of Simpson and her virgin image, and Sweet Kisses.
 They stated, "If anything, Irresistible copes with temptation by yielding to it which, in conjunction with Simpson's general immodesty, models a dubious sexual ethic."
 Canadian music magazine Chart also gave a negative response, writing "it takes more than wearing see-through clothes, with airbrushed, non-existent nipples, to show that you have matured."
 A few critics criticized the art for being digitally edited, while others commented on Simpson's similarity to Spears.
 The Japanese version of the album has the same front sleeve artwork as that of "Irresistible" single.